standardebooks/manual/9-metadata.rst

 #.
 The :html:`<dc:title id="title">` element contains the title.

 #.
-The :html:`<meta property="file-as" refines="#title">` element contains alpha-sorted title, even if the alpha-sorted title is identical to the unsorted title.
+The :html:`<meta property="file-as" refines="#title">` element contains the alpha-sorted title, even if the alpha-sorted title is identical to the unsorted title.

 .. code:: html